kcoulsy/PHP-React-REST-App/README.md

 Add delete all users option to Init for testing purposes.
 Along side confirmation alert boxes on all Init options Restructured project
 Added notes to README.md

+###v0.13
+Removed the create table option from Init, since the page is not accessible before it is created.
+Instead instructions have been added at the top of the README.md

 ####Todo:
 Consider additional PHP Validation - Should be fine from the front end but probably worth looking at.